 The virtual machine then reads the VM-Generation ID provided by the VMGenerationCounter driver.
 It compares the two VM-Generation IDs.

 If the IDs match, this is not a new virtual machine and cloning will not proceed.
 If a DCCloneConfig.xml file exists, the domain controller renames the file with a time-date stamp to prevent cloning.
 The server continues booting normally.
 This is how every reboot of any virtual domain controller operates in Windows Server 2012.

 If the two IDs do not match, this is a new virtual machine that contains an NTDS.DIT from a previous domain controller (or it is a restored snapshot).
 If a DCCloneConfig.xml file exists, the domain controller proceeds with cloning operations.
 If not, it continues with snapshot restoration operations.
 See Virtualized domain controller safe restore architecture.

 If the hypervisor does not provide a VM-Generation ID for comparison but there is a DCCloneConfig.xml file, the guest renames the file and then boots into DSRM to protect the network from a duplicate domain controller.
 If there is no dccloneconfig.xml file, the guest boots normally (with the potential for a duplicate domain controller on the network).
-For more information about how to reclaim this duplicate domain controller, see Microsoft KB article 2742970.

 The NTDS service checks the value of the VDCisCloning DWORD registry value name (under HKEY_Local_Machine\System\CurrentControlSet\Services\Ntds\Parameters).